terpasaurus-midwest/esphome-fork/my_components/mlx90640/README.md

 ## Configuration Reference

 ### Hardware Settings (Static)
+In general, you should not change these settings, except `update_interval`.
+If you plan to change any, you must read the Melexis datasheet first to understand the implications of changing these.
+Otherwise, you will impact temperature accuracy.

+They are made configurable for folks who understand the repercussions and need to change things for specific research purposes.
 - **`refresh_rate`**: `"0.5Hz"` to `"64Hz"` - thermal sensor refresh rate
 - **`resolution`**: `"16-bit"` to `"19-bit"` - thermal sensor precision
 - **`pattern`**: `"chess"` (recommended) or `"interleaved"` - readout pattern